appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

 • [Order Add][Freight]
 • [Order Add][Tax]

-**Note: This is a Common Section**
+**Tips: This is a Common Section**

 ## Extension Configuration Information:

-This package comprises of the following prepackaged applications namely SAP Business One Service Layer that requires to configure the required extension & Add Ons.
-For SAP Business One S/L, you are required to use the Addon for SAP Business One.
+This package comprises of the following prepackaged applications namely **APP 1** & **APP 2** that requires to configure the required extension & Add Ons.
 Given below is the checklist of Add On’s required for this Package.

-**Note: Provided below are the details of all the extensions provided by InSync for the Listed Applications.
+**Tips: Provided below are the details of all the extensions provided by InSync for the Listed Applications.
 While Documenting the Package, you are required to provide the details of Extension of the only Applications used within that package.**

 **WooCommerce Application**